 Having taken bicycling vacations around the world for the past 20 years, it was a natural progression for Joan to find a way to pair her love of bicycle touring with her knowledge of Northern California history and tour guiding skills.

-When she's not guiding for SVBT or leading Active Tours of the San Francisco Bay Area, Joan revels in the everyday delights of being a grandmother to Piper.
+When she’s not guiding for NVBT or leading tours elsewhere the San Francisco Bay Area, Joan revels in the everyday delights of being a grandmother to Piper.

 Mark was born and raised in Napa.
 A pilot and EMT, Mark enjoys running, cycling, sailing and playing guitars.

 When he’s not hosting bike tours, Mark is a board member and actively involved in the organization of the the Napa Valley Marathon.